There are lots of very technical descriptions of what kinesiology is and isn’t on the internet. Here is my explanation:

 What happens in the treatment?

 Using the functioning of the muscles described above, I will use a ‘muscle test’ to determine what you need to make a change, improve a situation or overcome a block.
-This is a very gentle process and is not about strength.
+This is a very gentle process.

 I am working with a subtle muscle response to give me information about the balance of your subtle energy system.
 I consider this work a privilege and believe it should be a considerate, respectful and gentle process.
 Any muscle in the body can be tested but generally, I use the arms and legs as indicators.

-Whilst I am working with you I will give you information about what I am doing and the results I am getting.
+Whilst I am working with you I will talk to you about what I am doing and the results I am getting.
 You will be able to ask me questions during the treatment and we will work together to determine what you need.

 It is an interactive process, you are involved at every stage.